chlimous/42-born2beroot_guide/README.md

 ## Introduction

-This project aims to introduce you to the world of virtualization and server administration.
+Born2beroot aims to introduce you to the world of virtualization and server administration.
-I will guide you step by step through the whole project, from VM creation and OS installation to services installation and rules implementation.
+In this born2beroot guide, I'll lead you step by step through the whole project, from VM creation and OS installation to services installation and rules implementation.

 ## Table of Contents